 Even non-“junkies” should, at the risk of being disappointed, “root” for “genuine moments” that go beyond talking points to actually reveal something.

-Speaking of debate questions and moderators, a few CJR flashbacks: read why CJR’s Mike Hoyt dubbed an April 2008 presidential debate “dispiriting,” “among the worst, if not the bottom of the lot” and put the blame “largely” on moderators Charles Gibson and George Stephanopoulos of ABC News; read Megan Garber’s January 2008 critique of a Brian Williams- and Tim Russert-helmed debate headlined, “Desperately seeking soundbite;” and recall what happened in October 2008, in my opinion, when debate moderator Tom Brokaw was a stickler for the debate “rules.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Speaking of debate questions and moderators, a few CJR flashbacks: read why CJR’s Mike Hoyt dubbed an April 2008 presidential debate “dispiriting,” “among the worst, if not the bottom of the lot” and put the blame “largely” on moderators Charles Gibson and George Stephanopoulos of ABC News; read Megan Garber’s January 2008 critique of a Brian Williams- and Tim Russert-helmed debate headlined, “Desperately seeking soundbite;” and recall what happened in October 2008, in my opinion, when debate moderator Tom Brokaw was a stickler for the debate “rules.”Liz Cox Barrett is a writer at CJR.